tremv/tremv_plot/README.md

 # tremv_plot
-A python frontend that plots tremvlogs.
+A python frontend that connects to tremv_back and plots data based on user configuration.